xinzhouhe/eecs489-a4-spec/README.md

 <a name="submitting"></a>
 ## Submitting
-Submission to the autograder will be done [here](https://eecs489.eecs.umich.edu/).
+Submission to the autograder will be done [here](https://g489.eecs.umich.edu/).
 Submission policy will be announced when the autograder is released, which we anticipate being around halfway through the assignment.

-To submit:
-1. `git push` your work to the github repository we provided for the assignment.
-Feel free to start with the directory `${HOME}/p4_starter_code` as your git repository using `git init`.
-You can also copy, move, or rename this directory as well.
-2. Go to autograder website specified above.
-You can specify what branch on your repository you want us to grade.
-3. Press submit.
-Your results will show up on that page once grading is finished.

 This assignment follows more of a fill-in-the-blank format than the first three, meaning we provide code skeleton that you fill in.
 Therefore,

-Your git repository must include the following:
-* All the code for your router in a folder called `router`.
-* A `README` file with the names and umich uniqnames of the group members.
-* Please **DO NOT** submit or rely on any files other than the provided source code in the VM.
-All other files (including `Makefile`) will be ignored during the grading process.
+The submission may include any files that you have modified or added.
+However, you must NOT modify any of the following files:
+- `detail/*`
+- `main.cpp`
+- `PacketSender.h`

 <a name="important-notes"></a>
-## Important Notes

-### Which files should be modified?
-In order to implement the required features.
-You need to change the source code in the starter code folder.
-We provide a general guideline on how to change the files.
-See [RFC2119](https://www.ietf.org/rfc/rfc2119.txt) for interpreting this guideline.

-Files that **MUST** be changed:
-* `sr_arpcache.c/h`
-* `sr_router.c/h`

-Files that **MAY** be changed:
-* `sr_protocol.h`
-* `sr_utils.c/h` (This is where you implement utility functions)
-* `sr_rt.c/h`
-* `sr_if.c/h`

-Files that **MUST NOT** be changed:
-* `Makefile`
-* `sr_main.c`

-You **MUST NOT** add new source files, which will be ignored by the provided Makefile.
-You **MUST NOT** change the signature of provided functions.

-<a name="faq"></a>
-## FAQ
-* How long is this assignment?
-  In our reference solution, we added around 500 lines of C, including whitespace and comments.
-Of course, your solution may need fewer or more lines of code, but this gives you an idea a rough idea of the size of the assignment to a first approximation.
-* Can I have a reference implementation?
-  To help you debug your topologies and understand the required behavior we provide a reference binary and you can find it at `$HOME/p4_starter_code/sr_solution`.

 ## Acknowledgements
-This programming assignment is based on Stanford's lab 3 from CS 144: Introduction to Computer Networking.
+This programming assignment is based on Stanford's lab 3 from CS 144: Introduction to Computer Networking and translated into C++ by the University of Michigan's EECS 489 F24 staff.